 Miracle at St. Andrews

 In the third book Travis McKinley is on his way to a new season, Travis misses a putt on the 18th green, he’s off the Senior Tour.
 An unfathomable stranger tells him to go back to the beginning, back where it all started.
 Travis takes this advise to heart.

 The McKinley family travels to their inherited home in Scotland.
 The place where golf was born.
 When Travis steps foot onto the old course at St. Andrews, it feels like sacred ground and the magic of the game takes over.

 A television adaptation of Miracle on the 17th Green (1999) starred Robert Urich and Meredith Baxter.
 A 50-year-old, Mitch McKinley loses his job, which feels like the end of the world.
 Mitch pursues his lifelong dream to become a professional golfer and when he joins the Senior Tour, his family is neglected.

 I hope you enjoyed the Miracle Series review.
 This is a whole other genre to try out, it’s an inspirational drama with a little golf.
 Maybe a good gift for Dad or Grandpa.
 Thanks for visiting.
-Leave your comment or review below.
+Leave your comments below and don’t forget to SUBSCRIBE.
 Happy Reading!